-6. The Company reserves the right to schedule an employee to work on a designated holiday.
-When an hourly employee is required to work on any of the designated holidays, the employee shall be paid one and one-half $(1 \ 1/2)$ times the employee's straight-time rate of pay for a full normal workday, unless the employee and supervisor mutually agree to substitute the holiday for another day (to be paid at regular time).
+Section 8.
+When a regular full-time hourly employee is required to work on any of the designated holidays, the employee shall be paid one and one-half (1 1⁄2) times the employee's straight-time rate of pay for hours worked on the holiday, unless the employee and supervisor mutually agree to substitute the holiday for another day (to be paid at regular time).